How to Handle a Failed IPv4 Transfer Safely

 4. Technical Issues or Routing Conflicts

-- IRR records are outdated
+- IRR records are outdated or incorrect

-- The new owner cannot validate routing readiness
+- The buyer cannot demonstrate routing capability

 5. Contract or Legal Disputes

-- Contract disagreements
+- Pricing disagreements

 - Unexpected additional requirements